LassoSoft/LassoGuide/source/operations/requests-responses.rst

 The "file" input tells the browser to show controls for selecting a file to be uploaded to the web server.
-Once a user selects the file and then clicks "Upload", the form will upload the data to your web server and the files can be processed by "upload_file.lasso", the Lasso file specified as the action of the form submission.
+Once a user selects the file and then clicks "Upload", the form will upload the data to the server and the files can be processed by "upload_file.lasso", the Lasso file specified as the action of the form submission.